jllottes/jllottes.github.io/_sources/index.rst

     `Academic Integrity <https://www.buffalo.edu/academic-integrity.html>`_

 While you are encouraged to collaborate with your peers to problem solve while working on the projects, each student is responsible for producing an original project report on their own.
 Any outside resource that is used during the project (this includes code taken from class notes or other sources) or while writing the report must be properly cited in the report.
+You may be asked to explain in detail what your code does and how it works if there are questions about the integrity of your work.

 Collaboration of any kind on the quizzes is forbidden, as is the use of any materials not approved of by the instructor.